 - Payer’s medical necessity requirements

-- Reimbursement rate of the codes being considered
+- The reimbursement rate of the codes being considered

 Listed below are some additional factors for choosing the correct code for your practice: